THE CANINE PREY DRIVE INSTINCT.

 You will probably have seen some of the prey drive in action in yours or others dogs, for instance ragging a toy or clothing (the bite hold,bite kill), the jack russell that goes down a rabbit hole kills the rabbit and stays down there to consume it (uses the full sequence), lurcher’s coursing hares (the full sequence apart from Consuming and sometimes that too), the dog in the park that sees a squirrel stares at it intensely then chases and most times does not catch (uses the search, chase ) though the one that does catch and kill the squirrel is using all the sequence save maybe eating it.

 Professional dog trainers in the dog protection industry for instance may look for this trait albeit not too over the top for they still have to have control to train a stop or get out.
-Dogs with high prey drive are not good though for the average pet owner.
+Dogs with high prey drive are not good though for the in experienced pet owner.
 There are some breeds with a higher genetic predisposition to this and these are best avoided by the new or inexperienced owner and indeed many experienced owners, they are mentioned in the which breed section but to refresh The Husky, Malamute and Akita are most prolific.
-When taking on a new dog you should do some research on the breed or if a cross the breeds that are showing most in the cross as some of the other more obscure breeds will have a highish prey drive, the coonhound for instance, and if early learning, environment and socialisation are not good then prey drive could become a serious problem.
+When taking on a new dog you should do some research on the breed or if a cross the breeds that are showing most in the cross as some of the other more obscure breeds will have a highish prey drive, the Coonhound, Rhidgeback, for instance, and if early learning, environment and socialisation are not good then prey drive could become a problem.

-I would also like to add here that aggression in all its forms could easily be mistaken by many people as the prey drive in action and more often than not it is not the prey drive instinct in action but a form of aggression from a mal adapted dog that is to blame, aggression caused by being unsocialised, fearful, nervous, clinically injured, the list is long.
+I would also like to add here that aggression in all its forms could easily be mistaken by many people as the prey drive in action and more often than not it is not the prey drive instinct in action but a form of aggression from a mal adapted dog that is to blame, aggression caused by being unsocialised, fearful, nervous, clinically ill or injured, the list is long.
 These dogs are aggressive but don't want to kill the other dog or animal like a true hunter or dog employing the prey drive instinct to it's fullest.

 Many modern breeds will inherit genes that with the correct training and learning will make them want to carry out some of the prey drive sequence in a working environment as that breed has been selectively bred over many years for a purpose that requires it.
 In the following examples parts of the prey drive instinct have been utilised and reinforced to get the desired effect for a working dog and to see a good working dog in action is a sight to see, I once watched a sheepdog trial in the lake district where the shepards brought a small number of sheep up a valley taking them through several well spaced gates over a distance of probably half a mile using just whistling and voice command when nearer, amazing dogs.